AndrewMack/soilflo-backend-trial/README.md

 )
 ```

-## Questions For Clarity
+## Questions for Discussion?

-As this is for an interview, I am of the understanding that we do not get the opportunity to ask questions for the sake of clarity.
-Therefore, I will pose my questions here, along with my assumption, to demonstrate where opportunities for correction may have been able to take place.
+I took this on without asking questions.
+I believe this was a mistake; however, below are questions and observations that I had as I worked on the project.
+Perhaps we can chat about 1 or 2 of these during the interview -- I want to reduce the amount of time you need with me as I am not an employee!

 ### Ticket Site-Counter

 ##### Observation/Question

-> A ticket has a number that is incremented per site
+> A ticket has a number that is incremented per site.

 First, a *Ticket* does not have a *Site* when dispatched.

-Next is the question of *when* should the increment occur ... which may also then ask the question of the meaing or purpose of this counter.
+Next is the question of *when* should the increment occur ... which may also then ask the question of the meaning or purpose of this counter.

 ##### Assumption